ishatri/ishatri/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I am a web3 enthusiast with interest ranging from blockchain, deep learning and ML.\
 🎓 &nbsp; I am a Sophomore in National Institute of Technology, Agartala.\
 ✉️ &nbsp; You can shoot me an email at ishatripathi0421@gmail.com!
 I'll try to respond as soon as I can.